-This report presents a detailed summary of Council performance for quarter four, (January - March), as well as the year-end position for 2020-2021, which is attached as Appendix A. In line with the Council's senior structure, performance information in this report is grouped by portfolio.
+This report presents a detailed summary of Council performance for quarter four, (January - March) of 2020-2021.
+In line with the Council's senior structure, performance information in this report is grouped by portfolio.
 Each section of the report begins with an overall summary of portfolio performance, including measures which have been above or below target for at least two consecutive quarters.
 This is followed by a one page performance summary for each service within that portfolio.
 Key information includes performance by exception (above or below target) and narrative relating to service activity for the quarter.
 Where performance is below target, additional information has been included to explain: why this is the case, what remedial action is being taken to improve performance and when performance is expected to be back on track.
+Attached as Appendix A, for information, is a summary of year-end performance for all of the Council's key performance indicators.